Business analytics tools and why they matter

 It’s not uncommon for business analytics and business intelligence to be confused with one another as both focus on the collection and dissection of historical data.
 They both accomplish different objectives, so you’ll need to first decide your goals before committing to a tool.
 The difference between the two is business intelligence uses reporting techniques to find past and current information while introducing this data to users in a visually appealing format, and business analytics focuses more on the future of a business and how that data can help.

 Choosing tools geared towards business analytics instead of business intelligence will work for you if you’d like to:

-- Visualise the future performance of your organisation.
+- Visualize the future performance of your organization.